The London House Course

-The programme studies the development of the London house from the Renaissance to the present.
+The 7-day London House course, directed by David Adshead, studies the development of the London house from the Renaissance to the present.
 It combines numerous visits to houses, many of them private, with a series of lectures by leading authorities.
 Progressing chronologically and exploring all over London, the course takes members inside grand aristocratic buildings, smaller domestic houses, artists’ studios and the garden suburb.

 Enrolment and fees

-The cost of the course will be confirmed nearer the date.
-This is a non-residential course, the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
-NB.
-Occasional travel by underground is not included and course members must bring their own travelcard.
+The cost of the course will be set in due course.
+This is a non-residential course and the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
+NB: occasional travel by underground is not included and course members must bring their own travelcard.

-All applicants will be notified by January 2019.
-On instruction fee payments should then be made in £sterling either by cheque, made out to ‘The Attingham Trust’ or by bank transfer.
+On instruction fee payments should then be made in £ sterling either by cheque, made out to ‘The Attingham Trust’ or by bank transfer.

 Participants are strongly advised to insure against cancellation as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
 In such a case, an administrative fee of £100 will be charged.